k21971/EvilHack/doc/evilhack-changelog.md

   the player if they are Draugr or poly'd into an undead monster
 - Tweak to last commit (wand of undead turning vs player)
 - Holy water, wands of death, and Draugr
+- Revisiting what and how Draugr can eat